michaelfeurstein/storyboard-language/docs/RELATED_WORK.md

      - Press button "Window Opener" at "rear left door" for "rear left window" in position "open"
      ```

+- **Domain of Software Architecture Diagramming - [D2 Declarative Diagramming]**: D2 stands for "Declarative Diagramming" and is a diagram scripting language that turns text into diagrams.
+It has been designed as an open-source DSL for software architecture diagrams- There is a github repository [github/D2] and an official company [terrastruct] offering product lines and professional tool integrations.
+The language itself resembles a declarative approach and looks like a JSON file combined with key-value pairs including special syntax options.

+     Excerpt from an example on github:

+     ```
+     IBM CPU: {
+      Core 0
+      Core 1
+      Core 2

+      Core 0 -> Bus Interface
+      Core 1 -> Bus Interface
+      Core 2 -> Bus Interface
+     }

+     Latte GPU: {
+      Memory Bridge
+     }

+     IBM CPU.Bus Interface -> Latte GPU.Memory Bridge
+     ```

 ### Context: Languages for Authoring Video

 5 examples with excerpts and 2 examples without details.